PhD Project: L-band frequency microwave remote sensing of sea ice

-The Ice, Climate, and Ecosystem (ICE) Remote Sensing Lab at the University of Victoria is looking for a postdoctoral researcher with expertise in sea ice geophysics and remote sensing to fill a fully funded, full-time, 1 year position renewable to another year subject to performance and funding availability.
-Please apply by December 15, 2021.
+The Ice, Climate, and Ecosystem (ICE) Remote Sensing Lab at the University of Victoria is looking for a recent MSc graduate with expertise in sea ice geophysics and remote sensing to fill a PhD position on active microwave remote sensing of sea ice at L-band frequency.

 In addition to the posted positions, we are always looking for talented people who have a passion for cryosphere and remote sensing research.
 At this time, we are particularly interested in hearing from students and postdocs with experience in the following fields:

 Microwave remote sensing of the cryosphere; snow and sea ice geophysics; and microwave scattering modelling.